 - Last Referral Date

 - Why is the referral not showing on the client's invoice?

 If the referral is not showing on your client’s invoice, you can manually apply it.
 To do so go to the Edit Invoice Page for the specific invoice and click on the Referral drop-down list.
 From there, select the referral that you would like to attach to the invoice.
 If you choose the referral as Default, then it will be added to new invoices automatically.

 - Why is the system unable to save the referrers provider number?

-If the provider number is not able to be saved it may not be meeting the minimum character requirement.
-If this is the case, try adding a zero to the front of the provider number.
+If the provider number is unable to be saved, it may not be meeting the minimum character requirement.
+In this case, try adding a zero to the front of the provider number.
 This won't affect claiming.